 Parameters Description Add Add a new shift name.
 Assign a distinct name and number in the appearing dialog.
 Change Only active when you have selected an existing entry.
-You can change the number and the name in the appearing dialog.
+You can change the number and the name in the dialog that appears.
 Delete Only active when you have selected one or more existing entries.
-Deletes the selected shift names.
+Deletes the selected shift name without requesting confirmation.

-The shift names you define here are available in the Runtime.
-They help you when filtering.
-Only those alarms are displayed which occurred in the corresponding shift.
+The shift name you define here are available in the Runtime.
+They help you when filtering, in order to only show the alarms that have occurred in the respective shift.